pyeventsourcing/eventsourcing/README.md

 The next step is to define an event sourced repository class for your entity.
-Inherit from eventsourcing.infrastructure.event_sourced_repo.EventSourcedRepository and set the 'domain_class' attribute on the subclass, so it knows what it's dealing with.
+Inherit from eventsourcing.infrastructure.event_sourced_repo.EventSourcedRepository and set its 'domain_class' attribute so it knows what it's dealing with.

 ```python